eleemosynator/writeups/white_rabbit/readme.md

 The crackme is ~7MB windows PE32 executable called `white_rabbit.exe`.
 A quick peek in [CFF Explorer][CFF] shows us that the bulk of the exe is in the resources (section `.rsrc`):

 ![pe-headers](./CFF-headers.png)

 There are two `RCDATA` resources the first of which (id 101) is the biggest and looks suspiciously like a very low entropy file that's been encrypted with a [Vignere](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) cipher (the giveaway is the repeating patterns):

 ![pe-res101](./CFF-res101.png)

 Running it produces an ASCII art rabbit, a green coloured introduction and a prompt for the first (of many?) passwords:

 ![white-rabbit-pwd1](./white-rabbit-pwd1.png)

 With these hints in mind, let's fire up IDA to have a peek at the code driving all this.
-After initial autoanalysis, IDA takes us straigt to `main()`, which seems to have a very straight-forward structure:
+After initial autoanalysis, IDA takes us straight to `main()`, which seems to have a very simple structure:

 ![white-rabbit-main](./white-rabbit-main.png)

 - `sub_402CC0` seems to do the initial setup
-- `sub_4034D0` is probably Level1 (returning false triggers a `Nope` and exit)
+- `sub_4034D0` is probably Level1 (returning false triggers a `"Nope!"` message and exit)
 - `sub_4036F0` is probably Level2 (similar reasoning)

-Scanning through the three subs seems to verify our guesses as the first one references the rabbit ASCII art and the intro text, the second one references the string `Password#1:` and the third one has a reference to the string `Password#2:` (we could have gotten to the same conclusion by ignoring programme flow and looking at references to the password prompt strings).
+Scanning through the three subs seems to verify our guesses as the first one references the rabbit ASCII art and the intro text, the second one references the string `"Password#1:"` and the third one has a reference to the string `"Password#2:"` (we could have gotten to the same conclusion by ignoring program flow and looking for references to the password prompt strings).
 Let's focus on the second sub (which I've renamed `do_level1`).
 After a bit of boilerplate, it calls `sub_403D90(&dword, 0x65)`, where IDA is helpfully pointing out that its second argument has something to do with resources:

 ![level1-load](./level1-load.png)

 Indeed, `sub_403D90` loads the resource identified by the second argument, copies into some freshly allocated memory (courtesy of `VirtualAlloc()`) and returns a pointer to this copy in `eax` while filling in the size of the loaded resource into the `DWORD` pointed to by the first argument.
-Hence we should expect `esi` to point to the loaded copy of resource 101 (the big, low entropy Vignere'd blob) and `[ebp+nNumberOfBytesToWrite]` to containg its size.
-The next part looks slightly more convoluted:
+Hence we should expect `esi` to point to the loaded copy of resource 101 (the big, low entropy Vignere'd blob) and `[ebp+nNumberOfBytesToWrite]` to contain its size.
+The next part looks somewhat more convoluted:

 ![level1-getpwd](./level1-getpwd.png)

-Just looking at the call structure, you'd guess the the first call (`sub_403990`) prints the password prompt, the second call (`sub_401000`) reads the password and the third one calculates some checksum or hash that needs to be equal to `0x57585384`.
-The dataflow in the arguments to the functions gives the game away as the first function is only given pointers to read-only data, hence it probably only prints something, the second function gets given a pointer to the stack argument `[ebp+var_438]` as well as a pointer to a static (which turns out to be `std::cin`) and the third function gets either the data or a pointer to the same stack argument.
+Just looking at the call structure, you'd guess that the first call (`sub_403990`) prints the password prompt, the second call (`sub_401000`) reads the password and the third one calculates some checksum or hash that needs to be equal to `0x57585384`.
+The dataflow in the arguments to the functions confirms these guesses as the first function is only passed pointers to read-only data, hence it probably only prints something, the second function gets given a pointer to the writable stack argument `[ebp+var_438]` as well as a pointer to a static (which turns out to be `std::cin`) and the third function gets either the data or a pointer to the same stack argument.

 As an aside, the whole run-around with the compare to `0x10` and `cmovnb` arises from an optimization